cbass2404/nextjs-course-proj4/MARKDOWN_TRANSLATE.md

 ```

 _components prop lets you target different Markdown elements to change how they work_

+_always optimize your file size by specifying which languages to import from react-syntax-highlighter_

 -   for the code snippet look, import two dependencies below: